Tbinma/Exploring-LLM-Reliance-on-External-Knowledge/README.md

 ## Overview

-Llama
-RAG
+The overall system architecture is depicted in the figure, detailing the sequential steps as follows:

 ![alt text](https://github.com/Tbinma/Exploring-LLM-Reliance-on-External-Knowledge/blob/main/Workflow.png?raw=true)
-The overall system architecture is depicted in figure above, detailing the sequential steps as follows:
 1. The query is forwarded to the embedding model for encoding into an embedded query vector.
 2. The embedded query vector is then transmitted to a vector database.
 3. The retriever algorithm dictates the retrieval of the top-k pertinent segments from the database.